 National Hispanic Heritage Month (Sept.
 15 to Oct.
 15) recognizes and celebrates the cultures and contributions of Hispanic and Latino Americans across the United States.
 It starts in the middle of the month rather than at the beginning of September to honor the anniversaries of national independence for a number of Latin American countries on Sept.
 15, and because the commemoration started as a weeklong event.

-To celebrate Wichita’s Latinx community, we have compiled this list of special events throughout the month as well as businesses you can support year-round.
+To celebrate Wichita’s Latino community, we have compiled this list of special events throughout the month as well as businesses you can support year-round.

-Fiesta Hispana at Exploration Place (pictured in blog) – Sept.
-11
+Fiesta Hispana at Exploration Place (pictured above) – Sept.
+10

-Enjoy crafts, play games, savor delicious food, party on with music and dance, rev your engines with low riders and explore the exhibit galleries at Exploration Place.
-Indoor stage performances will include a mariachi band, folklorico dancers, matachines dancers, singers, a fashion show and more.
-The event is 10 a.m. to 5 p.m. and is included with general museum admission.
+Enjoy crafts, play games, savor delicious food, party with music and dancing, rev your engines with low riders and explore the exhibit galleries at Exploration Place.
+Indoor stage performances will include a mariachi band, folklórico dancers, matachines dancers, singers, a fashion show and more.
+The event is from noon to 5 p.m. and is included with general museum admission.

-Argentina's Empanadas – one-of-a-kind empanadas with a wide selection of fillings in the Douglas Design District
+Argentina's Empanadas – serving all your catering needs with one-of-a-kind empanadas with a wide selection of fillings

 AzTeca’s Boutique – a shop at Revolutsia selling handmade goods imported from Mexico and ranging from clothing and accessories to pottery and toys